Bishop Burton: Features

 There was a school in the village from 1743 to 1986.

 In a field to the east of the village is one of the medieval stone boundary markers for the sanctuary of Saint John of Beverley that is now a Scheduled Ancient Monument.

-The look and feel of the village - black and white colour scheme, rustic porches and clay pantiles - are the result of improvements to estate housing carried out by ERB Hall-Watt and Richard Hall-Watt (see below) in the late 19th and early 20th century.
+The look and feel of the village - black and white colour scheme, rustic porches and clay pantiles - are the result of improvements to estate housing carried out by ERB Hall-Watt and Richard Hall-Watt (see below) in the late 19th and early 20th centuries.
 Subsequent development has often followed this architectural style to retain the unified feel of the village.
 It is readily apparent when it has not.

 Bishop Burton is home to Bishop Burton College, a further education and higher education college specialising in agriculture and equine studies.

 Bishop Burton is also the home to Bishop Burton United Football Club, formed in 2008 as Wilberforce & Larkin Football Club before moving to the village at the start of the 2009–10 season and changing the name to Bishop Burton United so as to emphasise their link with the village and their new home.
 Bishop Burton United play in the East Riding County Football League Division 3 with matches taking place on Saturdays with a 2 pm kick off.
 United's home ground is the 4G artificial surface at Bishop Burton College.
 United's local rivals are nearby sides Molescroft Rangers and Market Weighton United.
 United have a reputation as a progressive and ambitious football club with the lofty aim of gaining semi-professional status within the next 7 years.
 The club is also known for its broad multicultural mix with Polish, Latvian, French, Indonesian and Nigerian players in their squad.